hmchen47/DataScience/Notes/a16-FeatureEng.md

 + PolynomialEncoder
   + one of the contrast encodings
   + designed to quantify linear, quadratic and cubic behavior of the target variable w.r.t the categorical variable
-  + assumption: underlying categorical variable w/ levels not only ordinable, buut also equally spaced
+  + assumption: underlying categorical variable w/ levels not only ordinal, but also equally spaced
   + using w/ care
   + example python code and results